AdaCore/spark2014/language_design/source/globalparam.rst

     G : Integer;

-    --  These aspects describe that P always reagitds global variable G, -- --  always reads and writes parameter I, and reads and writes the Ith cell --  of field F_1 of the argument R_Arg, but only when I is equal to 0.
+    --  These aspects describe that P always reads global variable G, -- --  always reads and writes parameter I, and reads and writes the Ith cell --  of field F_1 of the argument R_Arg, but only when I is equal to 0.